ufosc/ALBot-2.0/README.md

 ## Dependencies

-The only non-npm managed dependencies are is Node.js.
+The only non-npm managed dependency is Node.js.
 [Install Node.js here.](https://nodejs.org/en/)
 This will also install `npm`.
 The necessary versions for `node` and `npm` are: